geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

 * On Windows we recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) (WSL) as it also provides a powerful (Bash) command line and has optimal integration with Docker
 * On Mac, if you are using [Homebrew](https://brew.sh), consider (as the author has) using the [brew Docker formula](https://formulae.brew.sh/formula/Docker)
+* On MacOS Monterey, there is an issue with the port 5000 that is already used and therefore conflicting to the default one used by pygeoapi.
+If you are facing with this error `OSError: [Errno 48] Address already in use` then your machine is affected.
+To overcome the issue you can disable the *Airplay Receiver* from `System Preference->Sharing` of your MacOS (detailed description in this blog [post](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/)).
 * On Linux, you can choose the relevant installer for your platform.
 You can also use Virtualbox with a Ubuntu Image or use a cloud VM
 * Docker desktop includes a graphical user interface with some interesting options.
 You can see logs and information about running containers, open their service in a browser or even open a terminal inside the container